Curator's Corner

 By Karl Cole, posted on Sep 7, 2021

 Many artists have tried to make sense of the horrific terror attacks that occurred in the United States 20 years ago, including some thoughtful and affecting artworks.
-Gerhard Richter created a truly thought-provoking composition, not to exploit the tragedy of that day, but to remind people that it happened and how everything changed in the U.S. after that moment.
+Gerhard Richter created a truly thought-provoking composition, not to exploit the tragedy of that day, but to remind people that it happened and how everything changed in the United States after that moment.

 Oil painting by Gerhard Richter titled September (2005).
 Abstract view of the Twin Towers on September 11, 2001.